SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

 \subsubsection{Adaptability to Data Distribution}

-We compare our system with baselines dealing with data non-IIDness.
+We compare \method with baselines in dealing with data non-IIDness.
 This is implemented through sampling data from a Dirichlet distribution $Dir(\alpha)$ \cite{hsu2019measuring} for each client.
-The results are presented in Table \ref{noniid_ds_acc_table}, where different categories of data on each client follow a distribution of $Dir(0.1)$. \bluenote{ From the results, our method achieves a consistent improvement over SemiFL and FedSwitch-SL on all three datasets.
-Concretely, our system outperforms SemiFL by 5.8\%, 4.5\%, and 5.8\% on the three datasets, respectively.
-Besides, compared to FedSwitch-SL, we improve the test accuracy by 3.3\%, 4.2\%, and 7.3\%, respectively.
-It demonstrates the effectiveness of our design in mitigating data non-IIDness, which is getting more significant on datasets with a wider variety of categories. }
+STL-10 is excluded from this experiment because the necessary ground truth label information for sampling from certain distributions is not available for unlabeled data.
+The results are presented in Table \ref{tab-noniid}, where different categories of data on each client follow a distribution of $Dir(0.1)$.
+From the results, \method achieves a consistent improvement over baselines on all three datasets.
+Concretely, \method outperforms FedSwitch-SL by 4.2\%, 4.6\%, and 6.8\% on the three datasets, respectively.
+These results demonstrate the effectiveness of \method in mitigating data non-IIDness, which is getting more significant on datasets with a wider variety of categories.